 There is one simple rule that I like to follow when it comes to diet.
 “If it is fast and easy to get the food in you, it is not healthy”.
 For example, you can get food from a fast-food restaurant within two minutes.
 Compare it to food in a restaurant that the chef prepares for you which might take 15 minutes.
 Then there’s the food that you prepare at home which takes about half an hour or more.
 So which one of these foods is the healthiest?
 Obviously, the food from the restaurant is healthier than fast food and the food that you cook at home is healthier than restaurant food.

-The fast foods and restaurant foods are the worst kinds of foods or diet because there are so many things that are wrong with them.
+Fast foods and restaurant foods are the worst kinds of foods or diets because there are so many things that are wrong with them.